-- Comply with the letter of credit requirement at no less than 25 percent of the subaward amount as outlined in the initial NTIA guidance; or - Provide performance bonds equal to 100 percent of the BEAD subaward amount; or - Choose to have their letter of credit or performance bond obligation progressively reduced (from 25 percent or 100 percent of the subaward amount) with completion of deployment milestones based on a percent buildout completion schedule provided by the CPUC.
-(Example: upon demonstration to the satisfaction of the CPUC that it has completed the buildout of 40 percent of the locations to be served by the project, a subgrantee may obtain a new letter of credit or renew the existing, so that it is valued at no less than 20 percent of the award amount or reduce the performance bond so that it is valued at no less than 75 percent of the award amount.); or - Request that the committed amount for the letter of credit or the performance bond be reduced where 1) funding will be issued on a reimbursable basis and the CPUC has implemented all other subgrantee accountability measures as set out in the BEAD NOFO rules (Section IV.C.1.b); 2) funding will be on a reimbursable basis for periods of no more than six months; and 3) the letter of credit or performance bond remains at 10 percent of the subaward until the subgrantee successfully demonstrates 100 percent project or completion or the period of performance for the subaward has ended.
+- Comply with the letter of credit requirement at no less than 25 percent of the subaward amount as outlined in the initial NTIA guidance; or - Provide performance bonds equal to 100 percent of the BEAD subaward amount; or - Choose to have their letter of credit or performance bond obligation progressively reduced (from 25 percent or 100 percent of the subaward amount) with completion of opported by the CPUC.
+(Example: upon demonstration to the satisfaction of the CPUC that it has completed the buildout of 40 percent of the locations to be served by the project, a subgrantee may obtain on the award amount of reduce the performance bond so that it is valued at no less than 20 percent of the award amount.); or - Request that the committed amount for the letter of credit or the performance bond be reduced where 1) funding will be issued on a reimbursable basis and the CPUC has implemented all other subgrantee accountability measures as set out in the BEAD NOFO rules (Section IV.C.1.b); 2) funding will be on a reimbursable basis for periods of no more than six months; and 3) the letter of credit or performance bond remains at 10 percent of the subaward until the subgrantee successfully demonstrates 100 percent project or completion or the period of performance for the subaward has ended.